wLotherington/dijkstras-trip/README.md

 * Add game feature where the user can race the algorithm at different levels of difficulty.
 * Only show the biggest cluster of airports.
 All of the "orphan" airports and tiny 2/3 airport clusters is annoying
 * Have all connections be bi-directional or figure out a way to show direction in the link.
+* reorganize data sets to make them more efficient to work with